Eugleo/icbe-preprocessing/README.md

 - The coders could input values for labels such as do_actor and interact_increasecoop even though they didn't label the event as action
     - So, they often labeled the event as thought, but also added labels for interaction types, action actors, etc.

 This means that the tree structure of the labels isn't really that well preserved.

+Additionally, in the final (agreed upon) wide table one row doesn't necessarily correspond to one event in a sentence, or even to one expert's opinion.
+It is aggregated from multiple opinions, but it doesn't represent the (only) consensus, either.